 How much does business insurance cost for an accountant?

-For a sole practitioner providing basic tax and bookkeeping services, professional indemnity and public liability cover typically costs $1,000 - $2,500 per year.
-A comprehensive package including PI ($1M), public liability, cyber liability, and statutory liability for a small firm may cost $3,000 - $8,000+ per year.
-Premiums vary based on revenue, staff numbers, services offered, and claims history.
+For a sole practitioner providing tax preparation and BAS services, professional indemnity and public liability typically costs $1,200 - $3,000 per year.
+A comprehensive package including PI ($1M-$2M), public liability, cyber liability, and management liability for a small firm may cost $4,000 - $10,000+ per year.
+Premiums vary based on revenue, services offered, staff numbers, and claims history.

-Professional indemnity covers financial losses arising from your professional advice, errors, or omissions - for example, an incorrect tax filing that results in ATO penalties for your client.
+Professional indemnity covers financial losses stemming from your professional advice, errors, or omissions - for example, an incorrect tax return that triggers ATO penalties for your client.
 Public liability covers physical injury to people or damage to property - for example, a client falling on a wet floor in your office.
-Most accounting practices need both, though PI is typically the higher-priority cover.
+Most accounting practices carry both, though PI is typically the higher-priority cover.

 Does my home contents insurance cover my home office equipment?

-Most home contents policies have limited or no cover for business equipment and activities.
-If you operate from a home office, you likely need separate commercial contents cover for your business computers, files, and equipment.
-Check your home policy for any business-use exclusions.
+Most residential contents policies have limited or no coverage for business equipment and activities.
+If you operate from a home office, your business computers, files, and equipment may not be protected under your residential policy.
+Check your home policy for business-use exclusions and consider separate commercial contents cover if needed.

 Am I covered for work done by my employees?

-Yes, your professional indemnity insurance generally covers claims arising from work done by your employees while acting within the scope of their duties.
-However, you should confirm this with your insurer, particularly for graduate staff or contractors.
-Your policy may require you to declare the number of staff and their qualifications.
+Yes, professional indemnity insurance generally extends to cover claims arising from work performed by your employees while acting within the scope of their duties.
+However, confirm this with your insurer, particularly for graduate or junior staff.
+Your policy may require you to declare staff numbers and their qualifications at inception and renewal.

 Do I need cyber liability insurance as a sole practitioner?

-Cyber liability is worth considering for any accounting practice, regardless of size.
-Even sole practitioners hold sensitive client data - ATO numbers, bank details, financial records.
+Cyber liability is worth serious consideration for any accounting practice, regardless of size.
+Even sole practitioners hold sensitive client data including Tax File Numbers, bank details, and financial records.
 A data breach or ransomware attack can be devastating for a small practice.
-The Privacy Act 2020 also requires mandatory breach notification, which carries its own costs.
+The Privacy Act 1988 also imposes mandatory breach notification obligations, which carry their own compliance costs.

 Can I get insurance if I provide audit or insolvency services?

-Yes, but these higher-risk services typically attract higher premiums and may require specialist policy endorsements.
-Audit work, insolvency administration, and forensic accounting carry greater exposure than standard tax and bookkeeping.
-Be upfront with your insurer about all services you provide - failing to disclose them can void your policy.
-A broker can help find appropriate cover for specialist services.
+Yes, though these higher-risk services attract higher premiums and may require specialist policy endorsements.
+Audit engagements, insolvency administration, and forensic accounting carry greater liability exposure than standard tax and bookkeeping work.
+Be transparent with your insurer about every service you offer - failing to disclose higher-risk activities can void your cover entirely.

 Ready to Compare Business Insurance for Accountants?